Corporate Sustainability

 View More

-Going Green: The Effect of Environmental Regulations on Firms
+Going Green: The Governance Role of Environmental Regulations on Firm Innovation and Value

 Author(s): Grace Fan, Assistant Professor of Accounting, Singapore Management University, Xi Wu, Assistant Professor, University of California, Berkeley